openbmc/openbmc/README.md

 Additional details can be found in the [docs](https://github.com/openbmc/docs) repository.

-## Build Validation and Testing ##
+## Build Validation and Testing
-Commits submitted by members of the OpenBMC Github community are compiled and tested via our [Jenkins](https://openpower.xyz/) server.
+Commits submitted by members of the OpenBMC GitHub community are compiled and tested via our [Jenkins](https://openpower.xyz/) server.
 Commits are run through two levels of testing.
 At the repository level the makefile `make check` directive is run.
-At the system level, the commit is built into a firmware image and run with a arm-softmmu QEMU model against a barrage of [CI tests](https://openpower.xyz/job/openbmc-test-qemu-ci/).
+At the system level, the commit is built into a firmware image and run with an arm-softmmu QEMU model against a barrage of [CI tests](https://openpower.xyz/job/openbmc-test-qemu-ci/).

 Commits submitted by non-members do not automatically proceed through CI